wickljas/PES_Board/README.md

 #### Charging the Batteries

-<b>Using the Charger</b> - if you connect the charger to the PES board, the battery packs need to be connected.
-If the battery packs (2 packs for 12 volts or one pack and a jumper for 6 volts) are not connected when you plug in the charger, the PES board will be destroyed.
+<b>Using the Charger</b> - if you connect the charger to the PES board, the battery packs must be connected.
+If the battery packs (2 packs for 12 volts or one pack and a jumper for 6 volts) are not connected when you plug in the charger, the PES board will be destroyed. <b>THE CHARGER IS NOT A POWERSUPPLY</b>

 <b>Charging batteries</b> - the battery packs are only charged when the power switch is set to OFF.